 They are often the same, my resolutions, much like everyone else’s.
 Drink less.
 Eat better.
 Lose weight.
 Write more.
 Read more.
 Be kind.
 And every year I fail in some way on one or all of these.

 But every year I think, “This is the year.
 I will work out, even if my workouts are only walks in the woods or crushingly slow jogs in the neighborhood.
 I will eat only what I need, eschew cheez balls and gin, occasionally sip rather than daily gulp wine.

-I will weigh what my body means to weigh (which is always less, now at 155 or back when I was 125 — oh, to be as thin as when I first thought I was not).
+I will weigh what my body means to weigh (oh, to be as thin as when I first thought I wasn’t).

 And so it goes.
 But still, this year I feel really good about my chances.